NXT TV preview: NXT North American Title match, Charlotte Flair's rematch with her first ever NXT opponent - Pro Wrestling Dot Net

 By Jason Powell, ProWrestling.net Editor (@prowrestlingnet)

-The following matches are advertised for Wednesday’s NXT television show, which will taped in Orlando, Florida at Full Sail University.
+The following matches are advertised for tonight’s NXT television show, which will taped in Orlando, Florida at Full Sail University.

 -Keith Lee vs. Damian Priest for the NXT North American Championship.